 There are a ton of business cards available with a range of possible rewards.
 However, these rewards are often category-specific.
-You might earn 5x points on a card for office expenses but 0 points for travel expenses, or vice versa.
+You might earn 5x points on a card for office expenses but no points for travel expenses, or vice versa.
 This makes it important to segregate your expenses so you pay expenses on a card with high rewards in that category.

-Brian Thomson, Founder, BrianThompsonlaw.com
+Brian Thompson, Founder, BrianThompsonlaw.com

 A small business credit card that offers a cash back bonus on all purchases can be valuable to a small business.
 If you’re able to charge your office rent, health care insurance, wireless phone bill and more to your business credit card, your spending can easily add up to ten to twenty thousand dollars or more annually.

 21. Check to See if You Have a “Grace Period”